menandmice/micetro_docs/guides/user-manual/admin_system_settings.rst

     * When the number of free IP Addresses in monitored subnets goes below a user-definable threshold.

     * When a log event of type Error or Notice occurs.
-Refer to Management Console—Men and Mice Suite Log for more information on log events.
+Refer to :ref:`admin-logging` for more information on log events.

   When enabling sending of SNMP traps, you must provide additional information: